Interesting facts and ideas for your own excursion on the Costa Smeralda

 Sardinia's capital Cagliari is located in the south of the island.
 An excursion there is only conditionally recommendable due to the distance.
 The one-way distance is a good 280 kilometres.
 For this, one can plan about 3 hours drive with a rental car* or train.
 And one also wants to go back.
 In most cases there is not much time left to explore the city.

 - Neptune Grotto

 The Neptune Cave (Grotta di Nettuno) is a dripstone cave with an extension of about 4 kilometres.
 However, only a few hundred metres are open to visitors.
 It is located 150 kilometres from Olbia and can be reached by rental car* in a good 2 hours.
 As it is only one metre above sea level, access is only granted when the sea is calm.
 Access is via the 654 steps of the Escala del Cabirol staircase, which runs directly up the steep face.
 The entrance fee for children under 12 years is 7 Euros.
 If one has exceeded this age, 13 euros are due.
 It is open daily from May to October from 09:00-19:00 o'clock.
 From November to March from 10:00-15:00 and in April from 10:00-17:00.

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Olbia, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Olbia, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book in time, you can realize a variety of excursions on your own.